suraz-101/express-test/README.md

 => npm i express --save (installing express package in our project)

-=> npm i nodemon --save-dev (only required during development so we used -dev)
+=> npm i nodemon --save-dev (only required during development so we used -dev which will show this package in dev-dependencies )

     Update "test" inside scripts and replace it with "dev" and value as "nodemon index.js" and add another as "start" and value as "node index.js"